datagutt/kimsufi-notifier/VPS-MONITOR-README.md

 | `OVH_APP_KEY` | Your OVH application key | `abc123def456` |
 | `OVH_APP_SECRET` | Your OVH application secret | `def789ghi012` |
 | `OVH_CONSUMER_KEY` | Your OVH consumer key | `jkl345mno678` |

+**Note:** If OVH credentials are missing, the script runs in **monitoring-only mode** - it will check availability and notify you when stock is found, but won't place orders.

 ### Optional Configuration